"

 Impaired Control of Cell Cycling and Apoptosis

 You may recall that the cell cycle consists of interphase (consisting of 3 phases: G1 phase, S-phase, and G2 phase), and mitosis (consisting of 4 stages: prophase, metaphase, anaphase, telophase), following by cytokinesis.
-In the process of 1 cell cycle, 1 cell grows, duplicates its organelles and DNA and then divides into 2 identical daughter cell.
+In the process of 1 cell cycle, one cell grows, duplicates its organelles and DNA and then divides into two identical daughter cells.
 This entire process is tightly regulated by specific genes known as regulator genes.
 For example, there are regulatory genes that code for growth factors that stimulate cell cycling as well as growth-inhibiting factors that limit the rate of mitosis.

-Regulator genes code for growth factors and growth inhibiting factors, controlling the rate of mitosis and apoptosis (cell death).
-Mutations in regulatory genes can lead to excessive mitosis or a lack of apoptosis, contributing to cancer development.
+Regulator genes code for growth factors and growth-inhibiting factors, controlling the rate of mitosis and apoptosis (cell death).
+Mutations in regulatory genes can therefore lead to excessive mitosis or a lack of apoptosis, both of which contribute to cancer development.

 There are several causes of DNA mutation, which include: